Topics

 (2) Many researchers had previously blamed "environmental factors and individual behavior” for the recent obesity epidemic, but this study concluded that genetics had far more impact than environmental factors.

 However, I find this study problematic.
-The fact of children living with adoptive parents or twins raised separately is not necessary an environmental factor that causes changes in weight.
+The fact of children living with adoptive parents or twins raised separately is not necessarily an environmental factor that causes changes in weight.

-A major change in weight and body shape occurs when one’s base weight value goes up, which is induced by intestinal starvation.
-It requires (three + one) factors for that to occur.
+A major change in weight and body shape occurs when one’s set-point weight goes up, which is induced by intestinal starvation.

-(4) If there is no significant change in base weight, I think the body shape from childhood is expected to continue.
+(4) If there is no significant change in one's set-point weight, I think the body shape from childhood is expected to continue.
 However, I 'm uncertain what determines childhood body shape, whether it is heredity or the way food is prepared during childhood, including weaning.